At a glance

 - Species: Cats, dogs, humans, ferrets, horses, rabbits, rodents, birds and reptiles

 - Administered: Tablet, oral liquid, injection

-Flagyl (Metronidazole) is a prescription-only antibiotic and antiprotozoal medication which is used to treat a wide variety of bacterial and protozoal infections in a number of animals including cats, dogs and humans.
+Flagyl (Metronidazole) is a prescription-only antibiotic and antiprotozoal medication which is used to treat a wide variety of bacterial and protozoal infections in several animals including cats, dogs and humans.

 Flagyl is a member of the drug classes amebicides and nitroimidazoles.
-The drug has not been approved by the Food and Drug Administration (FDA) but is commonly prescribed extra-label by veterinarians.
+The drug has not been approved for use in cats by the Food and Drug Administration (FDA) but is commonly prescribed extra-label by veterinarians.

 Flagyl is on the WHO Model List of Essential Medicines.

 What does Flagyl treat?

 - Protozoal infections which include Giardia, Trichomonas and Balantidium coli

 - Enteric and systemic anaerobic bacterial infections (anaerobic bacteria are bacteria that do not require oxygen for growth) such as dental infections, bone infections, gum disease, feline acne, internal abscess and as Flagyl can penetrate the blood-brain barrier to treat CNS infections

 - Perioperative surgical prophylaxis (colorectal surgery)